UFAL-DSG/alex/README.rst

 Features implemented in different repositories:

-- transcription and semantic annotation of collected phone calls using the Crowdflower crowdsourcing platform
+- transcription and semantic annotation of collected phone calls using the Crowdflower crowdsourcing platform: https://github.com/UFAL-DSG/django-crowdflower-annotations

 Missing features: